Amarin_Interchangeability_Guidance_for_TDS

 Design

-One group, induction phase, resting and challenge phase.
+One group: induction phase, resting and challenge phase

 Same as FDA

-(Formerly, it resembled EMA design)
+Same as FDA (formerly resembled EMA design)

 Definition of excessive skin irritation